hobbeskocha/sql-for-sakila/README.md

 This dashboard offers a clear comparison of customer behavior between Store 1 and Store 2, revealing the following key insights:

-- **Inventory:** Store 1 has a higher total rental count, indicating a larger customer base.
+- Store 1 has a higher total rental count, indicating a larger customer base.
 However, its inventory supply is lower, suggesting that Store 1's warehouse may be struggling to meet demand.
 In contrast, Store 2, despite being less popular and having fewer rentals, plays a vital role in fulfilling inventory needs as it holds a larger stock of available rentals.

-- **Loyal customers:** By utilizing the interactive filter function, we can compare the proportions of loyal customers (those with rentals above the average across all customers) between the two stores.
+- By utilizing the interactive filter function, we can compare the proportions of loyal customers (those with rentals above the average across all customers) between the two stores.
 Although the proportions of loyal customers are similar for both stores, Store 2 has a notably higher proportion of "super loyal" customers (those with significantly more rentals).
 This indicates that while Store 2 has a smaller customer base, its stronger relationships with loyal customers present an opportunity for deeper engagement and retention strategies.

 - _Where are our active customers located geographically?
 How much revenue and rental volume do they bring to the company?_